Arshiakhan50/Text-editor-Django/README.md

 # Simple Django App
 A rich yet simple Django text-editor app.
-The purpose of this project was to explore how to implement a Django app while implementing HTML, JQuery and SQLite database migrations.
-You may wish elevate user privileges by running this app as a superuser.
+The purpose of this project was to explore how to implement a Django app while implementing HTML, JQuery, and SQLite database migrations.
+You may wish to elevate user privileges by running this app as a superuser.

 # 💻 Tech Stack:
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)